karnarajbanshi/Java-Tomcat-CI-CD-Pipeline/README.md

 Contributions are welcome!
 Fork the repository and submit a pull request with your enhancements.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details[here](https://github.com/karnarajbanshi/Java-Tomcat-CI-CD-Pipeline/blob/main/LICENSE.md).

 ## Acknowledgments
 - **Inspired by the need for scalable and efficient CI/CD pipelines.**